puppetlabs/puppet-docs/source/puppet/4.9/hiera_custom_data_hash.md

       pkcs7_public_key:  /etc/puppetlabs/puppet/eyaml/public_key.pkcs7.pem
 ```

-...would result in several different options hashes, depending on the current node's facts, whether the files exist, etc., but they would all resemble the following:
+...would result in several different options hashes (depending on the current node's facts, whether the files exist, etc.), but they would all resemble the following:

 ``` ruby
 {